Troubleshooting Mendix Workstation Client

 Workstation Client

-The Client retains logs for the last eight days.
-You can access the logs by clicking the Logs button on the Client UI, and then optionally selecting the level of logs that you want to see.
-Opening the client's console through the browser developer tools (Ctrl + Shift + I) can also provide additional information about encountered errors in the UI of the Client.
+By default, the Client retains logs of up to 10 MB for the past seven days locally on your computer.
+Access logs by clicking the Logs button on the Client UI, then optionally selecting the level of logs you want to see.
+Opening the Client's console through the browser developer tools (Ctrl + Shift + I) can also provide additional information about encountered errors in the UI of the Client.

-Alternatively, you can start the Mendix Workstation Client from Powershell to view logs: start "C:\Program Files\Mendix Workstation\Mendix Workstation.exe" -ArgumentList "--log-level=debug" -wait.
+• Start the Workstation Client from PowerShell: start "C:\Program Files\Mendix Workstation\Mendix Workstation.exe" -ArgumentList "--log-level=debug" -wait.

 Registration Token Could Not Be Parsed